 But they hide their real motives beyond the guise of “helping people”.

 Most of them buy -or seek to buy as much as possible- into their own PR, so it sounds more natural.

 You can see the difference: Tai Lopez seems a slimy snake oil salesman because he’s concealing his intentions.

-Compare it to people like Napoleon Hill, Joe Dispenza, Oprah, and a few more “law of attraction” quacks.
+Compare it to people like Napoleon Hill, Joe Dispenza, Oprah, and the endless “law of attraction” quacks.